-The F-150 SuperCab gives you more room for family, pets, stuff—and audio upgrades.
-The roomy interior offers plenty of space for a new receiver, speakers, and even a subwoofer.
-You’ll have plenty of great products to choose from, and the modular design takes the hassle out of installation.
+The F-150 SuperCab gives you more room for family, pets, stuff--and audio upgrades.
+The comfortable interior offers plenty of space for a new receiver, speakers, and even a subwoofer.
+You'll have plenty of great products to choose from, and the modular design takes the hassle out of installation.

-This Ford F-150 SuperCab came with several receiver options.
-An AM/FM/CD receiver came standard, but Ford offered three other options:
+The 2004-2008 F-150 SuperCab came with several receiver options.
+An AM/FM/CD receiver came standard, but Ford offered three other choices:

 - an AM/FM/6-disc in-dash changer;

-Note: You will lose the use of the Rear Seat DVD Entertainment System if you replace the factory radio.
+Note: You will lose the use of the Rear seat DVD system if you replace the factory radio.

 - To install a new stereo, you'll need a 7mm socket wrench and a panel tool.